-You must ensure your password and answers to your security questions for the NHSmail system are kept confidential and secure at all times.
-You should notify your Local Organisation Administrator (LOA) if you become aware of any unauthorised access to your NHSmail account.
-You should never input your NHSmail password into any other website other than www.nhs.net.
+You must ensure your password and answers to your security questions for the NHSmail services are kept confidential and secure at all times.
+You should notify your Local Administrator if you become aware of any unauthorised access to your NHSmail account.
+You must never input your NHSmail password into any other website other than nhs.net sites.
 You will never be asked for your NHSmail password.
-E.g. by phone or email.
 Do not divulge this information to anyone, even if asked.

 Email messages are increasingly a source of viruses which often sit within attached documents.
-NHSmail is protected by anti-virus software although occasionally, as with any email service, a new virus may not be immediately detected.
+NHSmail is protected by anti-virus and anti-spam software although occasionally, as with any email service, a new virus or spam message may not be immediately detected.
 If you are unsure of the source of an email or attachment you should leave it unopened and inform your local IT services.
-You must not introduce or forward any virus or any other computer programme that may cause damage to NHS computers or systems.
-If you are found to be deliberately responsible for introducing or forwarding a programme that causes any loss of service, the Health & Social Care Information Centre may seek financial reparation from your employing organisation.
+If you receive spam messages you should forward them to email@example.com using the process detailed in the Cyber Security Guide.
+You must not introduce or forward any virus or any other computer programme that may cause damage to NHS or social care computers or systems.
+If you are found to be deliberately responsible for introducing or forwarding a programme that causes any loss of service, NHS Digital or National Services Scotland may seek financial reparation from your employing organisation.

-All communication you send through the NHSmail service is assumed to be official correspondence from you acting in your official capacity on behalf of your Organisation.
+All communication you send through the NHSmail services is assumed to be official correspondence from you acting in your official capacity on behalf of your organisation.
+This should be in accordance with your local organisation’s policies for exchanging data.
 Should you need to, by exception, send communication of a personal nature you must clearly state that your message is a personal message and not sent in your official capacity.
+This includes Instant Messaging.

-You must familiarise yourself with the NHSmail Training and Guidance pages which include important policy guidelines, information about known issues with the service and user/administration guides.
+You must familiarise yourself and regularly check the NHSmail support site which include important policy documentation, service status information, training and guidance materials, information about known issues with the service and user/administration guides.

-If you are accessing your NHSmail account from a non-NHS device (i.e. a home computer, personally owned laptop or in an internet cafe) you should only access the service via the web at www.nhs.net and not through an email programme such as Microsoft Outlook unless you have explicit permission from your own organisation to do so.
+If you are accessing your NHSmail account from a non-corporate device i.e. a home computer, personally owned laptop or in an internet cafe, you should only access the service via the web at www.nhs.net and not through an email programme such as Microsoft Outlook, unless you have explicit permission from your own organisation to do so.

-You must not send any material by email that could cause distress or offence to another user.
+You must not send any material by email or Skype for Business that could cause distress or offence to another user.
 You must not send any material that is obscene, sexually explicit or pornographic.
-If you need to transmit sexually explicit material for a valid clinical reason then you must obtain permission from your local Caldicott Guardian.
-[Note: GPs may need to refer to the Caldicott Guardian at their local PCT].
+If you need to transmit sexually explicit material for a valid clinical reason, then you must obtain permission from your local Caldicott Guardian.
+Note: GPs may need to refer to the Caldicott Guardian at their local CCG.

-You must not use the NHSmail service to harass other users or groups by sending persistent emails to individuals or distribution lists.
+You must not use the NHSmail service to harass other users or groups by sending persistent emails or instant messages to individuals or distribution lists.

 You must not forward chain emails or other frivolous material to individuals or distribution lists.